naysok/Study-Kangaroo/README.md

 - OnPlane : Keep a point on a given plane / Point, Plane
 - Pressure : A force normal to each triangle / Mesh, Strength
 - RigidBody : RigidBody / Part(Mesh)
-- Smooth : Smooth Mesh / Mesh, RB(output)
+- Smooth : Smooth Mesh / Mesh
 - SolidPointCollide : Keep a set of points outside or inside a given Mesh, Collision / pointList, Solid(brep or Mesh), Strength
 - SphereCollide : Collisions between large numbers of equal sized spheres / Point, Radius